varma1316/for-key/terraform.md

 ## 2. High-Level Architecture

 **Frontend Layer**
-- 2 frontend services, each deployed to its own S3 bucket
+- 2 frontend services, each deployed to S3 bucket
 - CloudFront distribution in front of each S3 bucket (CDN + HTTPS + caching)

 **Backend Layer**